On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: Numerical results

-\begin{rmk} For each example, the relative errors $R(\phi^{(j)})$ decrease by approximately a fixed number of digits whenever $m$ is doubled.
-This behavior is expected from the error of the Gaussian quadrature, as described in Section \ref{sec:legendre}, equation \eqref{leg_err}, since the quadrature error should scale like $m^{-(2n+2)}$ (the exponent is not $-(2n+3)$ because we multiply by $m$, the number of subintervals). \end{rmk}
+\begin{rmk} The relative errors $R(\phi^{(j)})$ decrease by approximately a fixed number of digits whenever $m$ is doubled.
+This is the behavior expected from the error of the Gaussian quadrature, as described in Section \ref{sec:legendre}, equation \eqref{leg_err}.